fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 - Lanac'toor's Spectacles, which will get you into the [Magic College](#not-far-enough-away-if-you-ask-me-scorpion-bridge-magic-college)
 - Battle Wand, which casts *H:Battle Power*
 - another Healing Potion, but this one casts the group-heal *S:Major Healing.* Good luck remembering which potion is which.
-- *S:Fire Storm*, horribly inefficient, but has a longer range than *S:Inferno*
+- *S:Fire Storm*, which is horribly inefficient but has a longer range than *S:Inferno*
 - *M:Zak's Speed*, which grants +15 DEX
 - *M:Kill Ray*, zap 10-80 at 50'

 Miscellaneous Magic spells have a pretty high point cost, but they can be taught to anyone with (at least) Low Magic, which at this point may very well be your entire party.
 Remember what I said about *S:Charger* a few minutes ago?
 Go hang out by the Recharge Pool, *Charge* each scroll seven times, and now everyone in your party has a long-range high-damage zap spell.

-Now get the heck out of here.
-You can either retrace your steps, or go to the SE corner of the room and *Soften* the S wall.
-In the center of the square room there you'll find a one-way staircase down to the Magan Underworld, which is probably where you're going next anyway since you've spent all your spell points on *D:Soften Stone*.
+Since we're heading to the Underworld anyway, go to the SE corner of the room and *Soften* the S wall.
+In the center of the square room there you'll find a one-way staircase down to the Magan Underworld.

-There isn't anything else useful or interesting here.
+There isn't anything else useful or interesting in the lab.
 If you feel like wandering around a bunch more, you can cast *D:Create Wall* at the staircase down to the Underworld, and it will remove all encounters (including both the fixed ones and the random ones) from the map.
 Note that if you are standing *on* the staircase when you cast it, you build a wall around yourself and the only way out is down to the Underworld, which isn't such a bad choice.

 ### Killed H'self a B'ar When He Was Only Three (Game Preserve)